Gold Tops $3,000 For First Time On Trump Tariff Threats - UrduPoint

 Gold Tops $3,000 For First Time On Trump Tariff Threats

-The package would keep the lights on through September, but Democrats have come under pressure from their grassroots to defy the plan, which they say is full of harmful spending cuts.
+The package would keep government operating through September, but Democrats have come under pressure from their grassroots to defy the plan, which they say is full of harmful spending cuts.

+Stocks gained support from "a burgeoning sense that a government shutdown will be averted after Senator Schumer said he will vote for House-passed continuing resolution," said Patrick O'Hare, analyst at Briefing.com.

+O'Hare said stocks were also getting a boost from speculation China will announce more stimulus measures, and from reports that meetings between Canadian and US officials may have made some progress towards easing trade tensions.

 London's FTSE 100 index rose as the pound dropped against the Dollar, after data showed the UK economy unexpectedly shrank in January.